rmcdermott1000/learn-security-examples/spoofing/spoofing.md

 ## For you to answer

 1. Briefly explain the spoofing vulnerability in **insecure.ts**.
+    - The insecure.ts application uses a session configuration with httpOnly set to false, which allows JavaScript access to session cookies.
+This increases the risk of session hijacking, enabling attackers to spoof or impersonate users by stealing their session cookies.
 2. Briefly explain different ways in which vulnerability can be exploited.
+    - Attackers could exploit this by injecting malicious JavaScript that reads session cookies, especially on cross-site pages or if there’s an XSS vulnerability.
 3. Briefly explain why **secure.ts** does not have the spoofing vulnerability in **insecure.ts**.
+    - In secure.ts, httpOnly is set to true, which prevents JavaScript from accessing session cookies, and sameSite is enabled to mitigate cross-site request forgery (CSRF) risks.